grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 ├ Retrieving current workerd compatibility date
 │ compatibility date 2024-04-05
 │
-╰ Do you want to use git for version control?
-  Yes / No
+╰ Do you want to use git for version control?  // [!code focus] Yes / No  // [!code focus]
 ```

 Finally, you are asked whether to deploy your worker, choose `No`, we will deploy it when we have a working Telegram bot: